GoronwyPrice/CodeClubScratchModuleA/README.md

 The following variables, that are for ChosenFlags list  is enabled:
 CorrectAnswerG
 This helps to check if the code is working,  but it also helps the game player.

+-----latest-------------------------------------------------------------------------------------------------------------------------------------
+# SB3

+## DisplayTextClonesAAA.sb3

+Click on the Green flag to start this project, and click on the red hex dot to stop it at any time during its execution .

+The My Blocks called DisplayText uses the input parameter called text to get the actual text to be displayed.
+The actual text is set to the variable textL. and can be edited to any digit value by the user of the project.

+The input parameter called characterWidth is set in the variable characterWidthL that can be edited.
+It governs the separation between the characters/digits in the text when displayed.

+The input parameter called align is used in DisplayText to align the text with the left-most or right-most character in the input text.
+This alignment can be demonstrated by displaying two or more texts on diferent rows,  above/below each other.
+If the alignment is set to RIGHT then the texts (numbers) are aligned with the units for each text/number in the same vertical column.
+If the LEFT alignment is used then the numbers are aligned similar to to a postal address.
+The alignment variable is called alignL and can be edited to either LEFT or RIGHT.

+Note: Variables are appended with either L, G or B
+1. L = local i.e. they are visible in the sprite only
+2. G = global i.e. they are visible across all the sprites
+3. B = block i.e. they are like local but used only in a My Block

+Before each call to DisplayText there are two code blocks: set textL that has the text number to be displayed and go to x y code block used to locate the row (y-coordinate) and column (x-coordinate) for the text number

 ----------------------------------------------------------------------------------------------------------------------------------------------